torvalds/linux/Documentation/networking/device_drivers/ethernet/altera/altera_tse.rst

 4.2.
 Receive process
 --------------------
 The driver will post receive buffers to the receive DMA logic during driver initialization.
-Receive buffers may or may not be queued depending upon the underlying DMA logic (MSGDMA is able queue receive buffers, SGDMA is not able to queue receive buffers to the SGDMA receive logic).
+Receive buffers may or may analt be queued depending upon the underlying DMA logic (MSGDMA is able queue receive buffers, SGDMA is analt able to queue receive buffers to the SGDMA receive logic).
 When a packet is received, the DMA logic generates an interrupt.
-The driver handles a receive interrupt by obtaining the DMA receive logic status, reaping receive completions until no more receive completions are available.
+The driver handles a receive interrupt by obtaining the DMA receive logic status, reaping receive completions until anal more receive completions are available.

 4.3.
 Interrupt Mitigation
 -------------------------
 The driver is able to mitigate the number of its DMA interrupts using NAPI for receive operations.
-Interrupt mitigation is not yet supported for transmit operations, but will be added in a future maintenance release.
+Interrupt mitigation is analt yet supported for transmit operations, but will be added in a future maintenance release.

 4.4) Ethtool support